planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 This will filter and display only the motorways instead of all roads in the layer.
 Although fewer roads will be displayed, you should notice that the response time stays more or less the same.
 Applying a filter does not have a significant impact on performance.

-Finally, if you load the GML sample data into a PostGIS database and again preview the layer, you should see that the response times are similar to those of the shapefile-based layer.
+Finally, if you load the sample data into a PostGIS database and again preview the layer, you should see that the response times are similar to those of the shapefile-based layer.
 However when the same filter is applied, the response times improve.

 These simple tests demonstrate the influence different data structures can have on the data access performance in GeoServer.
 The reasons for the variation in performance include: